 I made these 12 meals before my 4th baby and it was definitely the right choice.
 Just add in this granola to the to-do list too!

-Here at TLM, I offer online classes about birth, postpartum, newborn care, and breastfeeding to empower you the way everyone should be.
-The education + support I offer gives you experience, evidence, and empathy; you’re getting all of my years of “clinical” RN knowledge, honestly combined with my real experiences as a mama and a nurse.
+Here at TLM, I offer online classes to empower you the way everyone should be.
+The education + support I offer gives you experience, evidence, and empathy; you’re getting all of my years of “clinical” RN knowledge, beautifully combined with my real experiences as a mama and a nurse.
 These are not your average hospital classes (those won’t do it, I promise), and honestly, birth, postpartum, and breastfeeding don’t follow a textbook or protocol anyway.
 You need to know so much more than that!

 If you want to connect with me further, head to Instagram.
 There are hundreds of thousands of us over there learning together daily.